 In order to be fair and equitable, it is important to assess the proper fees or room assignment based on the payments a student is making.
 Therefore, Residence Life has developed a consolidation process to reassign students based on occupancy after census day.
 Residence Life will assess the occupancy of each building, making note of rooms where residents are living alone in a double room.
 If the space needs to be reallocated, Residence Life may contact the resident(s) and inform them of the following options:

-- The resident may be asked to find another roommate to move into the room by the deadline prescribed by the AC
+- The resident may be asked to find another roommate to move into the room by the deadline prescribed by Residence Life.

 - The resident may be moved into another room where a space is available.

 - The resident may be given the opportunity to “buy out” the room at a large single room rate for the rest of the semester based on availability, capacity, and the discretion of Residence Life staff.

 - Students will be given 72 hours to complete a room change if warranted.

 * Residents who do not presently have a roommate may get a roommate at any time and should not take possession of the other part of the room.

 A.13.
 Getting a New Roommate